Purdue Pharma, US states agree to new opioid settlement

 There are two key differences between the the latest Purdue settlement and the previous one struck last year.
 The Sacklers’ cash contribution has gone up by at least $1.2 billion, and state attorneys general and the District of Columbia have now agreed.

-As recently as Feb.
-18, a mediator said a small but unspecified number of states were still holding out.
+The money is to begin flowing after Purdue, which is to be renamed Knoa Pharma, emerges from bankruptcy.
+It’s not clear when that will be.
+The last payment under the settlement is not scheduled to be made until 2039.

-Last year, the eight states — California, Connecticut, Delaware, Maryland, Oregon, Rhode Island, Vermont and Washington — and D.C. refused to sign on, and then most of them appealed after the deal was approved by the bankruptcy judge.
+Last year, the eight states and D.C. refused to sign on, and then most of them appealed after the deal was approved by the bankruptcy judge.

 In December, a U.S. district judge sided with the nine holdouts.
 The judge, Colleen McMahon, rejected the settlement with a finding that bankruptcy judges lack the authority to grant legal protection to people who don’t themselves file for bankruptcy when some parties disagree.